-- a) Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk incurred to achieve a given result. - b) Promote the sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with the company's rules and internal operating procedures and with its risk management and control policies. - c) Are based on balancing the attainment of short-, medium- and long-term objectives, so as to allow remuneration of continuous performance over a period long enough to be able to assess its contribution to the sustainable creation of value, such that the elements used to measure performance are not associated only with one-off, occasional or extraordinary events.
+- a) Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk incurred to achieve a given result. - b) Promote the sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with the company's rules and internal operating procedures and with its risk management and control policies.

-59. That the payment of variable remuneration components be subject to sufficient verification that previously established performance or other conditions have effectively been met.
+c) Are based on balancing the attainment of short-, medium- and long-terr objectives, so as to allow remuneration of continuous performance over period long enough to be able to assess its contribution to the sustainabl creation of value, such that the elements used to measure performance are no associated only with one-off, occasional or extraordinary events. a le Complies $\underline{\mathbf{X}}$ Complies partially \square Explain \square Not applicable \square 59.
+That the payment of variable remuneration components be subject to sufficient verification that previously established performance or other conditions have effectively been met.
 Entities must include in their annual report on director remuneration the criteria for the time required and methods used for this verification depending on the nature and characteristics of each variable component.

-That, additionally, companies consider the inclusion of a reduction ('malus') clause for the deferral of the payment of a portion of variable remuneration components that would imply their total or partial loss if an event were to occur prior to the payment date that would make this advisable.

-60. That remuneration related to company results should take into account any reservations that might appear in the external auditor's report and that would diminish said results.

-Complies [X] Complies partially [] Explain [] Not applicable [Complies [X] Complies partially [] Explain [] Not applicable [] -- -------------- ------------------------ ------------- --------------------

-61. That a material portion of executive directors' variable remuneration be linked to the delivery of shares or financial instruments referenced to the share price.

-Complies [X] Complies partially [] Explain [] Not applicable [] -------------- ------------------------ ------------- --------------------

-62. That once shares or options or financial instruments have been allocated under remuneration schemes, executive directors be prohibited from transferring ownership or exercising options or rights until a term of at least three years has elapsed.

-An exception is made in cases where the director has, at the time of the transfer or exercise of options or rights, a net economic exposure to changes in the share price for a market value equivalent to at least twice the amount of his or her fixed annual remuneration through the ownership of shares, options or other financial instruments.

-The forgoing shall not apply to shares that the director may need to sell in order to meet the costs related to their acquisition or, following a favourable assessment by the nomination and remuneration committee, to deal with such extraordinary situations as may arise and so require.

-Complies [X] Complies partially [] Explain [] Not applicable [ -- -------------- ------------------------ ------------- ------------------

-63. That contractual arrangements should include a clause allowing the company to demand reimbursement of the variable remuneration components in the event that payment was not in accordance with the performance conditions or when payment was made based on data subsequently shown to have been inaccurate.
+That, additionally, companies consider the inclusion of a reduction ('malus') claus for the deferral of the payment of a portion of variable remuneration component that would imply their total or partial loss if an event were to occur prior to th payment date that would make this advisable. ts Complies $\underline{\mathbf{X}}$ Complies partially \square Explain \square Not applicable \square 60.
+That remuneration related to company results should take into account an reservations that might appear in the external auditor's report and that would diminish said results. - Complies $\underline{\mathbf{X}}$ Complies partially \square Explain \square Not applicable \square 61.
+That a material portion of executive directors' variable remuneration be linked t the delivery of shares or financial instruments referenced to the share price.
+0 Complies $\underline{\mathbf{x}}$ Complies partially \square Explain \square Not applicable \square 62.
+That once shares or options or financial instruments have been allocated under remuneration schemes, executive directors be prohibited from transferring ownership or exercising options or rights until a term of at least three years has elapsed.
+An exception is made in cases where the director has, at the time of the transfer of exercise of options or rights, a net economic exposure to changes in the share price for a market value equivalent to at least twice the amount of his or her fixed annual remuneration through the ownership of shares, options or other financial instruments. e al The forgoing shall not apply to shares that the director may need to sell in order to meet the costs related to their acquisition or, following a favourable assessment be the nomination and remuneration committee, to deal with such extraordinar situations as may arise and so require. у Complies $\underline{\mathbf{X}}$ Complies partially \square Explain \square Not applicable \square 63.
+That contractual arrangements should include a clause allowing the company to demand reimbursement of the variable remuneration components in the event that payment was not in accordance with the performance conditions or when payment was made based on data subsequently shown to have been inaccurate. at

-Complies [X] Complies partially [] Explain [] Not applicable Complies partially [] Explain [] Not applicable] -- --- -- ---
+Complies X Complies partially Explain 🗌 Not applicable